 We are cooking our way through Plenty More as our project for the year.
 We feel free to substitute ingredients that are not readily available in our local area.

 Don’t have any black garlic?
 See the Nopi post for substitutions that work very well.

 It is Ottolenghi Cooking the Books Day on the blog – one of two days per month where we publish the latest recipes we have tried in our project of cooking from Ottolenghi’s books – those we have cooked directly and those we have been inspired by.
-Currently we are cooking from Plenty More, but not ignoring his other books completely.
+As mentioned, we are cooking from Plenty More, but not ignoring his other books completely.
 Note that I often massage the recipes to suit what is available from our garden and pantry.
-For the original recipes, check his books and his Guardian column.
+For the original recipes, check his books and his Guardian or Telegraph columns.

-Browse our Dips and our Spreads, and our Eggplant recipes.
 Our Ottolenghi dishes from Plenty More are here.
 We have written about our experiences cooking through this book.
 Or explore our Early Winter recipes.

 Continue reading “Roasted Aubergine with Black Garlic Yoghurt Sauce”